cwas#16 / cwas#11 / cwas#10 / cwas#9 / cwas#8 / cwas#7

 Also overlooked is the fact that the duo comes with no added accessories.

-"At the moment things are working really well as a two piece," he confirms.
+he confirms.
 "It gives us the freedom to work with a lot of ideas and opens up many opportunities, especially in regard to touring.
 When the London Philharmonic have a break in their schedule we might take them onboard, but until then we'll continue as we stand."

 Subdued and subtle is the sound of Looks Like A Russian, Sodastream's debut full-length (the title derives from a comment by Cohen's father regarding some funky new specs).

-"It was the first time we had the time and resources to create an accurate representation of the songs as we heard them in our heads," he says.
+he says.
 "The guest musicians who play on our recordings bring a lot to our sound.
 A big part of our instrum-entation and production is subtlety.
 All the musicians that we work with are sensitive to that and do a great job of adding melody and depth to the songs without being overbearing."

 The Sodastream live experience is an emotional one, even for the slurring rock dad who got his nights mixed up and thought it was the AC/DC reunion show.
 Their brand of sombre yet uplifting atmospherics bring light to a darkened room creating an almost spiritual calm.
 Their songs become hymns and drunken crowds become silenced disciples.